jamesob/simple-ctv-vault/README.md

 steal the vaulted coins, Mallory has to broadcast the unvault transaction.
-If Alice is watching the mempool/chain, she will see that the unvault transaction has been unexpectedly broadcast, and she can immediately sweep the balance to her cold wallet, while Mallory must wait the block delay to succeed in stealing funds.
+If Alice is watching the mempool/chain, she will see that the unvault transaction has been unexpectedly broadcast, and she can immediately sweep the balance to her cold wallet, while Mallory must wait the block delay to succeed in stealing funds from the hot wallet.

 ![image](https://user-images.githubusercontent.com/73197/156897136-7b230766-4fa0-4c77-ab6f-6e865120f1d9.png)

+This scheme could also be adapted to limit trust in any particular hardware vendor.
+Hardware vendor A could serve as the hot wallet, and some multisig combination of vendors B and C could serve the more secure but less convenient "cold" role.

 ### Vault complexity